Shivaji: Battles of Umrani and Nesari

 In 1674, Prataprao Gujar, the sarnaubat (commander-in-chief of the Maratha forces), and Anandrao were sent to push back the invading Bijapuri force led by General Bahlol Khan.
 Prataprao's forces defeated and captured Bahol Khan in battle, after cutting-off their water supply by encircling a strategic lake, which prompted Bahlol Khan to sue for peace.
 In spite of Shivaji's specific warnings against doing so, Prataprao released Bahlol Khan, who started preparing for a fresh invasion.

 Shivaji sent a letter to Prataprao, expressing his displeasure and refusing him an audience until Bahlol Khan was re-captured.
 Upset by this rebuke, Prataprao found Bahlol Khan and charged his position with only six other horsemen, leaving his main force behind, and was killed in combat.
 Shivaji was deeply grieved on hearing of Prataprao's death, and arranged for the marriage of his second son, Rajaram, to Prataprao's daughter.
-Prataprao was succeeded by Hambirrao Mohite, as the new sarnaubat.
-Raigad Fort was newly built by Hiroji Indulkar, as a capital of the nascent Maratha kingdom.
+Prataprao was succeeded by Hambirrao Mohite as the new sarnaubat.
+At this time, Raigad Fort was newly built by Hiroji Indulkar, as the capital of the nascent Maratha kingdom.